Sit back, close your eyes and imagine being on one of the most beautiful islands in Hawaii.

 All visitors are required to drive down into the refuge parking area.

-Wailua Falls, on the East side of the island, is a double cascading waterfall dropping 80 feet below that flows into the Wailua River.
+On the East side of the island, Wailua Falls is a double cascading waterfall dropping 80 feet below that flows into the Wailua River.

 Unlike other waterfalls on Kauai, Wailua Falls is easily accessible by car and does not require any strenuous hiking to get to your enchanting destination.